Rating: ![]()

 As it stands, Mystery of the Necronomicon is one of three things: A hentai flick with way too much plot, a decent but sleazy B-movie with way too much sex, or a good B-movie gone horribly wrong.
 Which one is your call.

 On the down side, the plot drags in a few spots, and a couple of things require way too much suspension of disbelief (a bloody corpse gets up, kills a deputy, and the sheriff's reaction is something like "Woah...
 Don't see that every day.").
-Well, that and it's extremely cheesy, of course, but I was honestly surprised by how well the mystery/horror mix works, and there are a couple of fun really weird sidesteps.
+Well, that and it's extremely cheesy, of course, but I was honestly surprised by how well the mystery/horror mix works, and there are a couple of fun, really weird sidesteps.

-The Japanese acting is surprisingly good.
-Our hero and his sidekick are both well enough acted, and most of the supporting characters sound believable as well.
-The one exception is the mysterious P.I. friend who shows up in the first half of the series--she sounds stiff and artificial.
-You might recognize the traumatized tutor as Yumi Takada, best known as Ayeka from Tenchi Muyo.
-This is a far less broad role, but she sounds distinctive and quite appealing in the part--I've never figured out why she doesn't get better roles.
-The music is sparse, but there are a few very creepy pieces of ambient background "music" consisting of vaguely Middle-Eastern-sounding chanting.
+The Japanese acting is surprisingly good, with several decent B-list actors.
+Our hero and his sidekick (voiced by Hidetoshi Nakamura and Yoko Asada, respectively) are both well enough acted, and most of the supporting characters sound believable as well.
+The one exception is Mina, the mysterious P.I. friend who shows up in the first half of the series--unknown Rui Katsura sounds stiff and artificial.
+The biggest name in the cast (and most recognizable voice) is Yumi Takada (best known as Ayeka from Tenchi Muyo), who voices Haruka, the traumatized tutor.
+She sounds distinctive and quite appealing in the part--I've never figured out why she doesn't get better roles.

 In all, Mystery of the Necronomicon is not an anime series that most people will have any interest in.
 But, B-movie fans with a very high hentai tolerance might find it interesting, and hentai fans with a high plot tolerance should enjoy it as well.
 I can't say that I exactly enjoyed it, but looked at in a certain light, I can at least say that it is surprisingly... not bad.